A global journey of career development and capacity strengthening

 I’ve also strengthened existing collaborations, built a number of new research partnerships, and expanded my involvement with researchers and healthcare professionals in the region, and with the Botswana Ministry of Health.

 Training and capacity strengthening is one of the most important aspects of my research career.
 My award has given me the opportunity to develop a multi-national team including five PhDs (three African students and two UK students) and a post-doc.
 And being based in Botswana I’m also able to provide regular clinical and academic mentoring and informal teaching for other researchers; a very fulfilling part of the job and one which provides a constant source of motivation and new ideas for my research programme.

 Basing myself in Botswana at this stage in my career was probably the best thing I could do for my research.
 It gave me the opportunity to really understand the issues from the people being impacted by them.
 I was able to ask the right questions to the right people and build some truly effective and sustainable collaborations.
 All of this was with the aim of using my research to develop feasible and implementable solutions which will actually work for people in the region.

-The fourth round of the NIHR Global Research Professorship launches on 24 September 2020 and you can find out more about this award on our website.
+The fourth round of the NIHR Global Research Professorship launches on 24 September 2020.

 The views and opinions expressed in this blog are those of the authors and do not necessarily reflect those of the NIHR or the Department of Health and Social Care.